shivankhullar/CloudTracker/README.md

 amount of "mass" they derive from each of their parents (a parent is any cloud that donates at least one particle to the child cloud).
 It also contains information about the parents and the amount of "mass" they give to each of their child cloud.
+If you want CloudTracker to just match based on number and not masses, set up your masses array in the input file such that it is the same value for each cell/particle.

 ### Linker
 This part of the code will link together the clouds that matcher matches.
 The exact algorithm is described in a